Small Business Managed Service Provider (MSP) Guide for 2026

 • Vendor management for internet providers, phone systems, and software subscriptions

-Why Small Businesses in 2025 Rely on MSPs
+Why Do Small Businesses in 2025 Rely on MSPs?

 Small businesses today face pressures that would have seemed overwhelming just a decade ago.
 Tight labor markets make hiring skilled IT staff nearly impossible for many firms.
 Inflation through 2024 and into 2025 has squeezed budgets.
 And cyber attacks that once targeted only enterprises now routinely hit 20-person accounting firms and 15-employee dental practices.